 - King’s Veggie Jerky, in either eastern BBQ or black bean sauce flavor

-While Aldi’s nutritionally balanced dishes and snacks are admirable, there is always a time and place for chocolate.
+There is always a time and place for chocolate.
 In the UK the supermarket’s offerings get more extensive during festive seasons such as Christmas with vegan marzipan hearts and dark chocolate mints.
 However, the items below are all available right now.

-- Moser Roth Sea Salt Chocolate, for a flavor sensation
+- Moser Roth Sea Salt Chocolate

-- Moser Roth Orange Chocolate, with orange extract
+- Moser Roth Orange Chocolate

-- Dairyfine Mint Creme, filled with peppermint fondant
+- Dairyfine Mint Creme

-Vegan Non-Food Products
+Other Vegan Products

-Aldi understands that following a vegan lifestyle spans much more than just your dinner plate, but also affects what toiletries and household items you purchase.
 Since 2018, all of Aldi’s own brand toiletries and cleaning products have been certified cruelty-free.
 As Aldi UK’s Managing Director of Corporate Responsibility, Oliver King notes on Aldi’s website:

 “This is hugely important to us and our customers.
 It makes cruelty free certified products more accessible and affordable.”